Thirteenhelens/Thirteenhelens/README.md

 # Hello and Welcome! 🖐 <br /> <br /> You're probably wondering:

 "Who is this Jack character?" <br />
 Good question!
-I'm a software developer with an affinity for all things tech!
+I'm a software developer with an affinity for all things tech.

 "Geez, all things tech?
 That seems awfully broad - what do I even talk to him about?" <br />
 Ask me about my PC setup, how much I love Dark Souls 3 (hint: it's a lot), or my latest finished project [From the Apple tree](https://github.com/Thirteenhelens/From_the_Apple_Tree)!